ajgbarnes/level9/A-Code Version 1 Specification.md

     2. All locations have at least one exit defined
     3. Meaning of Byte 0 bits:
-        Bit 8 - if set, last exit for looked up location Bit 7 - if set, there is a door in the way
+        Bit 8 - if set, last exit for looked up location Bit 7 - depends on the A-code
-        Bit 6 - if set, hide the exit from the description in a room Bit 5 - if set, it can be used for reverse location lookup Bits 4-1 - which direction this represents e.g. $01 for N or $04 for S, as per the dictionary entry id
+        Bit 6 - depends on the A-code
+        Bit 5 - if set, it can be used for reverse location lookup Bits 4-1 - which direction this represents e.g. $01 for N or $04 for S, as per the dictionary entry id
     4. Meaning of Byte 1 bits:
         Bits 8-1 - if the player goes in the direction in Byte 0 Bits 4-1 then this is the location they will arrive in
     5. The exits table is terminated with a $00

+The A-code defines how Bits 7 and 6 are using in the game however Bit 5 is ALWAYS used for reverse location lookup.

+Snowball and Lords of Time both do the following:

+- Bit 7 - if set, there is a door between this location and the destination location
+- Bit 6 - if set, hide the exit from the description in a room

+Adventure Quest does the following:

+- Bit 7 - unused
+- Bit 6 - if set, this is a teleporation between two locations so the A-code will print "There is a sensation of rapid movement.. "

+Colossal Adventure does the following:

+- Bit 7 - unused
+- Bit 6 -

 ---

-### *Exits worked examples*
+### *Exits worked examples* (Lords of Time and Snowball)

 The locations below have the following